philsc/vbox-tui/README.rst

 TODO
 ====
+- Let people start/stop/suspend VMs from the main screen.
 - Actually let people modify values such as Memory, CPUs, etc..
 - Make the shortcuts pane (at the top of the screen) and the label pane (at the bottom of the screen) adjustable on a per-screen basis.